galaktor/raph.es/content/blog/blogging.md

 # Then Twitter happened.
 I was late to the Twitter party, too.
 Just like I had once predicted in my first Blogger [post](/blog/2011/02/just-do-it/).

 I reluctantly signed up during the [*Norwegian Developers Conference*](http://www.ndcoslo.com/) in 2012.
-NDC updates such as changes in schedule were distributed via Twitter.
+There, event updates such as changes in schedule were communicated over Twitter.
 The way people interacted via large screens displaying live tweets hashtagged to the conference intrigued me.

 "This is *social* media", I realised.

 # Random five minutes
-Tweets became my outlet for what would usually shape up to be once-a-month blog posts.
+Frequent short tweets gave me an outlet for what would otherwise have built up to once-a-month blog posts.

 The 140 character limit took away the pressure to spend lots of time on what I publish.
 Yet, the subtle art of working with this limitation represented a playful challenge.
 The playing field was level.
 Nobody could make me feel bad for just throwing out a line or two.